1995parham-learning/1995parham-learning.github.io/content/Tools/LlamaIndex.md

 -   Due to the cost to train, it's **hard to update** a LLM with latest information.
 -   **Observability** is lacking.
 When you ask a LLM a question, it's not obvious how the LLM arrived at its answer.

-LlamaIndex takes a different approach called [Retrieval-Augmented Generation (RAG)](https://docs.llamaindex.ai/en/stable/getting_started/concepts.html).
+LlamaIndex takes a different approach called [[LlamaIndex#Retrieval Augmented Generation (RAG)]].
 Instead of asking LLM to generate an answer immediately, LlamaIndex:

 1. Retrieves information from your data sources first,
 2. Adds it to your question as context, and